Adding SSL certificate to knowledge base

 After you set up a custom domain, your knowledge base will be hosted on your domain, but in HTTP rather than HTTPS.
 Your knowledge base will now appear as ‘not secure’ on web browsers like Chrome.
-With this article, you can learn how to secure it.
+In this article, you will learn how to secure it.

 What is SSL?